Tao Lin

 Tao Lin (林韜; born July 2, 1983) is an American novelist, poet, essayist, short-story writer, and artist.
-He has published four novels, a novella, two books of poetry, a collection of short stories, and a memoir, as well as an extensive assortment of online content.
+He has published four novels, a novella, two books of poetry, a collection of short stories, and a memoir.
+He is best known for his autobiographical writing and his work on psychedelics.

-His third novel, Taipei, was published by Vintage on June 4, 2013.
-His nonfiction book Trip: Psychedelics, Alienation, and Change was published by Vintage on May 1, 2018.
-His fourth novel, Leave Society, was published by Vintage on August 3, 2021.

 Life and education

-Lin was born in Alexandria, Virginia, to a Taiwanese American family and grew up in suburbs in and around Orlando, Florida.
+Lin was born in Alexandria, Virginia, to a Taiwanese American family and grew up in suburbs in Orlando, Florida.
 He attended Lake Howell High School, and graduated from New York University in 2005 with a Bachelor of Arts (B.A.) in journalism.

+For years, Lin abused multiple drugs, including amphetamines, opioids, MDMA, and benzodiazepines.
+He wrote about recovering from his pharmaceutical drug addiction in his 2018 book Trip: Psychedelics, Alienation, and Change.
 Lin moved to Hawaii in January 2020.

+In a 2024 essay for Granta, Lin wrote that he was a materialist until about age 30, and that he developed spiritually through "two main factors": his DMT trips and the near-death experience (NDE) literature.
+He said these had changed his view of life from "a brief, panicky thing" to a "multi-reality-spanning mystery."

 Career

+Lin's essays and book reviews have been published in The New York Times, The New York Times Book Review, Harper's Magazine, The Paris Review, Granta, and elsewhere.

+His first book, the poetry collection you are a little bit happier than i am, was published by Action Books in 2006.
+His next five books were published by the independent press Melville House Publishing.